PythWare/Cleanrot-Editor/README.md

+# Update

+I will no longer work on Cleanrot Editor publicly or other modding software for the dynastywarriors subreddit.
+I have endured a lot of hate and ungrateful behavior despite doing all of the reversing on my own and making good software for making modding accessible.
+I am not paid to do any of this and I am done.
+Going forward, games I build modding software for will be other games such as RWBY GE.
+If I develop any further software for modding games owned by Koei Tecmo, the software will be private.

 # Cleanrot Editor

 Cleanrot Editor is a GUI G1M modding tool, inspired by Skyrim's Bodyslide but for Koei Tecmo games that use the G1M format.

-It's in an early state but G1M modding is currently possible with it, i've even released a sample mod on nexus made possible with Cleanrot Editor called "Ayane Diversity" which is at https://www.nexusmods.com/warriorsorochi3/mods/3
+Sample mods made possible with Cleanrot on nexus are "Ayane Diversity" and "Lianshi Diversity" which are at https://www.nexusmods.com/warriorsorochi3/mods/3 and https://www.nexusmods.com/dynastywarriors8empires/mods/5?tab=description

 # Requirements